thanos-io/thanos/docs/operating/troubleshooting.md

 ### Possible Cause

 1. Thanos Receiver was stopped previously and is just resumed, remote Prometheus starts to write from the oldest sample, which is too old to be digested and hence rejected.
-1. Thanos Receiver does not have enough resources to ingest the remote write data.
+1. Thanos Receiver does not have enough compute resources to ingest the remote write data (is too slow).
 The latest ingested sample is gradually falling behind the latest scraped samples.

 ### Diagnostic and Possible Solution